history of electric car

 (Photo credit: Wikipedia)

-Did you know the ?
+Did you know the history of the ?
 The first cars were electric.
 Oh so many years ago and yet here today we are still debating as to whether electric cars are the way to go or not.
 Well of course one of the reasons that ever happened was the availability of cheap oil to make cheap gas that ran our autos for so many years and squeezed out the electric market.
 Then oil got pricy and here we are today trying to make electric cars a real option again.
 Read about the history of the electric car.

 Whether it’s a hybrid, plug-in hybrid or all-electric, the demand for electric drive vehicles will continue to climb as prices drop and consumers look for ways to save money at the pump.
 Currently more than 3 percent of new vehicle sales, electric vehicles sales could to grow to nearly 7 percent — or 6.6 million per year — worldwide by 2020, according to a report by Navigant Research.